melaniesigrid/math-magicians/README.md

 ### Setup
 Clone this repository with git clone https://github.com/melaniesigrid/math-magicians.git in your terminal.
 Navigate to the project directory, and run npm start.

+Or, visit my GitHub Pages deployment on [this link](https://melaniesigrid.github.io/math-magicians/).

 ## Author